 In addition to using certificates, a complete single-sign on solution must address the need to interoperate with enterprise systems, such as the underlying operating system, that rely on passwords or other forms of authentication.

-The contents of certificates supported by Red Hat and many other software companies are organized according to the X.509 v3 certificate specification, which has been recommended by the International Telecommunications Union (ITU), an international standards body, since 1988.
+The contents of certificates are organized according to the X.509 v3 certificate specification, which has been recommended by the International Telecommunications Union (ITU), an international standards body, since 1988.

 Users don't usually need to be concerned about the exact contents of a certificate.
 However, system administrators working with certificates may need some familiarity with the information provided here.

 Certificate Data Formats

 Certificate requests and certificates can be created, stored, and installed in multiple formats: binary and text.
 All of these formats conform to X.509 standards.
 Three examples of binary formats are DER-encoded certificates, PKCS #7 certificate chains, and Netscape Certificate Sequence.
 Any of the binary formats can be imported in text form, which begins with the line:

 Following this line is the certificate data, which can be in any of the binary formats described.
 This data should be base-64 encoded, as described by RFC 1113.
 The certificate information is followed by this line:

 An X.509 v3 certificate binds a distinguished name (DN) to a public key.
 A DN is a series of name-value pairs, such as

 uid=doe, that uniquely identify an entity-that is, the certificate subject.